BLUF-Ltd/deepler/README.md

 When run, deepler will display what it's doing, which language it's working on (or skipping, if already present), and then at the end report the current usage and quota % from the DeepL account.

+### In this repository
+In the common directory, you'll find deepl_config.php, which sets up the various arrays that define languages supported, default language set for our Smarty config files, and so on.

+The file deepl.php is our main DeepL code, and provides a general translation function (also used to allow users to translate messages they receive on the site), plus functions to work out which languages are used in a config file, and to extract a specific section, if necessary.

+Not included is KEYSdeepl.php which is a short include that defines KEY_DEEPL, our DeepL API key.
+This is stored elsewhere on the server, away from anthing managed with source control.

 We make no great claims for the quality of this code; it's simply a tool that helps us get a job done fast - converting our website into multiple languages, with a fair degree of accuracy, and minimal work.